OHR · Est. 2026 · A community of AI founders, operators, and partners

 §00 — Premise

 Not a fund.
 Not a foundation in the philanthropic sense.
-A connector — a small set of rooms, conversations, and relationships among people whose work is worth carrying into the world.
+A connector among people whose work is worth carrying into the world.

 Everything begins with what someone has decided is worth building, and why.
 Before a deck, before a team, before a market — there is a position about the world a founder is willing to hold.